codebrainz/grinder/README.md

 the `___Source` classes as well as the classes in the `Grinder/Linux` directory provide implementations of the `EventSource` interface.

+The `EventSource` interface is composed of the following pure virtual
+functions:

+- `bool prepare(int& max_timeout)`
+  This function is called before the event loop polls any file descriptors.
+  If your event source knows it's ready now, implementations can return `true` and skip polling.
+The `max_timeout` argument is an output parameter that can limit how long the `poll()` timeout is.
+The value is in milliseconds and may be lowered by other event sources.
+- `bool check()`
+  This function is called after the file descriptors have been polled.
+  The `check()` function won't be called if the `prepare()` function returned `true` for a particular event loop iteration.
+Examples of using this function are to check if specific `FileEvents` have occured or whether a timer has elapsed.
+Return `true` to have the event handler dispatched or false to not dispatch.
+- `bool dispatch(EventHandler& handler)`
+  This function is called when either the `prepare()` or `check()` functions have returned `true` indicating that an event has occurred.
+  The `handler` argument provides a reference to the function to be called.
+Implementations of this function might choose to read a file descriptor or setup some event source-specific state which might be useful to event handlers.

 There are 3 basic event source types, represented by the base classes `FileSource`, `IdleSource`, and `TimeoutSource`.
 Most event sources will want to subclass one of these rather than subclassing the `EventSource` directly.

 The typedef for `EventHandler` provides a function type that should be used when setting the callback for event sources.
 You can use a functor, function pointer or anonymous (lambda) function for the event handler.
 If the handler returns `false`, the event source which called the handler will be removed from the event loop.
 If it returns `true`, the event source will continue to be checked and dispatched.

 Event Sources